dhthwy/r/README.md

 "It is hard to swallow having lost 10k for a noone.
 But swallow it shall.

 Figured I learned my lesson long ago - never mess with online people.
-It only leads to all loss, no gain."
+It only leads to all loss, no gain.

+'They did all that to say hello, maybe you should at least say hello?'
+The answer was a resounding no on more than one occasion.
+Speaking of egregious and dumb.
+I don't do that anymore.
+Got to draw the line somewhere.

+Noone really means noone.
+Who did you say hi to?
+Me?
+Oh noone."

 https://www.helpcame.com/post/russian-soldiers-castrating-ukrainian-prisoner-of-war